vanHeemstraSystems/raneto-headstart/README.md

 ***TIP***: Use multiple instances, one for each “knowledge base specialization” (e.g., DevOps, Architecture, Programming), see "Configuring Multiple Instances in Raneto" at https://collection.code.blog/2018/11/30/configuring-multiple-instances-in-raneto/

+Combine with a Periodic Table for each Main Category (e.g. Architecture, DevOps, Programming), for example with https://github.com/PeterBeard/periodic-videos as demonstrated at http://www.periodicvideos.com/index.htm

+For styling of the Periodic Table have a look at https://codepen.io/mikegolus/pen/OwrPgB

+The categories of Information Technology have been based "Information Technology" at https://simplicable.com/new/information-technology

+Breadcrumbs based on "Refactoring UI - Breadcrumbs" at https://codepen.io/dp_lewis/pen/MWYgbOY

 ![Combine Periodic Table with Raneto](https://user-images.githubusercontent.com/1499433/162425764-d69e29dd-dc1f-47ad-87e7-b7c830a3fc71.png)

 Based on "Periodic Table for DevOps" at https://digital.ai/periodic-table-of-devops-tools